 The Diyanet, whose gigantic budget is 20 times the size that it was when President Erdoğan's AKP took office in 2002, is funded by taxes and donations.
 Its 2020 budget is 10.5 billion Turkish lira, which is five times higher than that of the country's intelligence service, Milli İstihbarat Teşkilatı (MİT), and twice as high as the budget of the Ministry Of Culture And Tourism.
 In 2018, the Diyanet had a budget of 7.7 billion lira, but requested additional funds and was given an additional 600 million lira, for a total budget of 8.3 billion lira, or approximately $1.5 billion for the year.
 On February 1, 2019, it had been reported that the Diyanet would hire 9,500 more people as Quran school teachers, imams, and muezzin-custodians.
 In December 2019, Burak Erbay, an MP representing the CHP, which is Turkey's main opposition party, made the comparison, as did many other Turks on social media, that NASA has 20,000 employees while the Diyanet has 125,000 employees.

 The Diyanet spends some portion of its colossal budget on the many channels by which it pushes its message, which is largely Hanafi Sunni, as are most Turks.
-The Diyanet's messaging 8,126.
-The number of mosques in Turkey is also triple the number of libraries in Turkey, which in August 2018 was reported to be 2
+The most powerful channel for the Diyanet's messaging is the weekly sermon it prepares for the 89,259 mosques in Turkey and another 2,000 mosques abroad.
+Another 600 mosques are reportedly built in Turkey every year.
+The number of mosques in Turkey is about 55% higher than the 57,635 mosques in Iran.
+Both countries have a population of approximately 82 million people.
+The number of mosques in Turkey is also triple the number of libraries in Turkey, which in August 2018 was reported to be 28,126.

-e, has five magazines, including a children's magazin three radio stations, a TV channel, a many social media accounts, a smartphone application that distributes its fatwas, dozens of other digital publications, and also communicates with its congregations using WhatsApp.
+The Diyanet has five magazines, including a children's magazine, three radio stations, a TV channel, a news website, many social media accounts, a smartphone application that distributes its fatwas, dozens of other digital publications, and also communicates with its congregations using WhatsApp.

 The Religious Publications Directorate of the Diyanet manages the publication of its books and magazines and offers them for sale online.
 It has printed 120 million books over nine years, including eight million copies of the Quran translated into 23 languages, including: Kurdish, Armenian, Danish, Romanian, Italian, German, Russian, French, Portuguese, Bosnian, Ukrainian, Chinese, Tatar, Azeri, Kyrgyz, Samoan, Uyghur, Georgian, Kazakh, and Uzbek.
 Other foreign-language publications can be found on its website.
 The Diyanet spent nine million Turkish lira on calendars alone for 2020.